 Every insurance policy has a specific process for billing medical services for reimbursement through claims.
 Failing to comply with the same is a sign that increases the risk of insurance claim rejection, which in turn triggers a costly appeal and resubmission process.

 Since each policy is unique, it’s imperative that you review key submission details before making a claim.
-The typical medical practice generally needs to set aside at least four or five hours each week for reviewing policy requirements and changes — it’s a good idea to have a single staff member function as the claims compliance person with responsibility of staying up to date on new billing issues.
+The typical medical practice generally needs to set aside at least four or five hours each week for reviewing policy requirements and changes — it’s a good idea to have a single staff member function as the claims compliance person with the responsibility of staying up to date on new billing issues.
 There are plenty of resources to help.

-It also wouldn’t hurt to have an impartial medical and coding billing expert claims to make sure there aren’t any structural problems in how you are submitting bills.
+It also wouldn’t hurt to have an impartial medical coding and billing expert claims to make sure there aren’t any structural problems in how you are submitting bills.